Ardakilic/alerthub/UPGRADING.md

 # Upgrading Guide

+## 2.1.0 to 2.2.0
+- Stop the aplication
+- Get the updates by pulling changes
+- Run `npm install` to install new dependencies.
+- Re-start the application.

 ## 2.0.0 to 2.1.0
 - Stop the aplication
 - Copy the `githubToken` key from example to your current config